Home

 POLYASPARTICS - Polyaspartic sealers are very tough, durable and extremely hard.
 They are heat resistant, stain resistant and UV resistant.
 They are a two component system that chemically reacts when mixed.
 They dry very fast, which could make them difficult to apply for a do it your-selfer.

 For overall protection, a polyaspartic concrete countertop sealer is the way to go.
+I use Spartic-All RM Clear from Elite crete systems.
 For ease of installation an acrylic countertop sealer is the best choice.
 As you can see, there is no best concrete countertop sealer.
 You have to decide which sealer will work best for your countertop.

 DIY CONCRETE_COUNTERTOPS